gardener/documentation/website/documentation/050-tutorials/content/howto/secure-setup/_index.md

 ## Recommendations
 ### Mitigation for Gardener CVE-2018-2475
 The following recommendations describe how you can harden your Gardener Community Setup by adding a Seed cluster hardened with network policies.

 - Use the Gardener Setup Scripts to create a Garden cluster in a dedicated IaaS account
 - Create a Shoot cluster in a different IaaS account
 - As a precaution you should not deploy the Kubernetes dashboard on this Shoot cluster
 - Register this newly created Shoot cluster as a Seed cluster in the Gardener
 - End user Shoot clusters can then be created using this newly created Seed cluster (which in turn is a Shoot cluster).

+A tutorial on how to create a shooted seed cluster can be found [here](/readmore/seed).

 The rational behind this activity is, that Calico network policies harden this Seed cluster but the community installer uses Flannel which does not offer these features for the Garden cluster.